kuzzleio/kuzzle/doc/2/api/controllers/security/create-api-key/index.md

 Creates a new API key for a user.

 ::: info
-API keys are just authentication token.
+API keys are just authentication tokens.
 You can use your API key the same way you use your authentication token by adding it to the `Authorization` header (with the value `Bearer <YourApiKeyHere>`)
 :::